Courage grows together.

 Description of the business model

 As the digital transformation has progressed, digital marketplaces have become an increasingly significant area of Alma Media’s business.
 They include services related to recruitment, housing, cars and mobility, for example.
 The customers of Alma Media’s digital services include both companies and consumers.
-The digital services business model is based on customer fees charged for classified advertising, fees for increased
+The digital services business model is based on customer fees charged for classified advertising, fees for increased visibility in classified advertising, service sales, revenue streams from service content and/or advertising targeted at the users of the service, subscription fees and licence fees for the use of information systems.

 The media business includes, for example, the professional and financial media and books as well as the national multichannel media Iltalehti.
 The media business is based on a relationship with readers built through content.
 As media develops, the reader relationship is shaped into a multidimensional customer relationship with a media brand.
 The strength of this relationship can vary from occasional visitors or buyers of single copies to the use of online services as registered users of online services, paying consumers of digital content and long-term subscribers of print publications.